-With more than two billion active monthly users around the world, WhatsApp is by far the most popular messaging app.
+With more than two billion monthly users worldwide, WhatsApp is the most popular messaging app.
 Unfortunately, since its creation 12 years ago, the app has been no stranger to convincing scams and SMS phishing attacks.

 What is the WhatsApp hijack scam?

-The scam itself is fairly simple and unfortunately has been around for years.
-When you first install WhatsApp on a new device, the platform will then ask for the phone number of the account.
-When you enter the phone number, you will then receive a text message giving you a one-time code.
+The scam itself is pretty simple and has been around for years.
+When you first install WhatsApp on a new device, the platform will ask for the account phone number.
+When you enter the phone number, you will receive a text message giving you a one-time code.

-Once the correct code is entered, the phone will begin to receive WhatsApp messages.
-With this hack, in particular, the attacker uses an already hijacked account to contact a victim’s friend/family.
-In their message, the attacker commonly tells the victim’s contact that they are having issues receiving a six-digit code, and as a result had it sent to them instead and to please send it back.
+Once the correct code is entered, the phone will receive WhatsApp messages.
+With this hack, the attacker uses an already hijacked account to contact a victim’s friend or family.
+In their message, the attacker commonly tells the victim’s contact that they are having issues receiving a six-digit code and, as a result, had it sent to them instead and to please send it back.

-That six-digit code is the WhatsApp verification code for the new victim, and by sending it to their friend/family they are sending it to the attacker.
-Once done, their own WhatsApp is hijacked!
+That six-digit code is the WhatsApp verification code for the new victim.
+By sending it to their friend or family, they send it to the attacker.
+Once they have done this, their own WhatsApp is hijacked!

 Read More: 16 Tips for Improving Your Business Cybersecurity